gajeam/Pulitzer-Prize-Styleometrics-Project/README.md

 ### Rule 6: The Whole Shebang

 Orwell's sixth rule is a meta one.
 It basically says to break any of these rules if you feel you ought to.
 In a sense, that is what the entirety of this project is asking—how often do good journalists break these rules?
-Our end product, a three-by-five matrix of scores for how each of our corpora conform to each of these rules, will essentially address this question.
+Our end product will be a simple web interface that can take in a text and produce and output that both highlights where an article breaks each of the five rules and will provide a score for each article.

 ### Testing the Results

-To test the results, we will mark up our own master test set and see how our model performs against it.
-We will have one document for rules one, two, four, and five (our operational definition for rule three does not require human comparison.)
+To test the results, all four members of the group will go through and mark up a text and highlight where it breaks rules one, two, four, and five (our operational definition for rule three does not require human comparison.)
+Someone else in the group will also review each person's work to assure that the results are similar.

 ## Grading